adambennis/rd-pg-dev/README.md

 # AWS RDS - PostgreSQL

 ## Summary
-This is a sample stack f to create a PostgreSQL RDS instance with dev appropriate sizing and configuration.
+This is a sample stack  to create a PostgreSQL RDS instance with dev appropriate sizing and configuration.

 ## Getting started
 To get started, clone the repository and change the directory names under each dev* directory to your environment/name.
 Please note that creating RDS instances can take approximately 10-15 minutes to complete.